 Catalytic converter theft has become a major headache for UK motorists over the past couple of years.
-Thieves have been targeting cars that tend to have higher levels of precious metals inside the devices.
+Reports say these devices can be worth up to £600 on the black market because of the precious metals inside them.
+Thieves tend to target cars that use catalytic converters with high levels of precious metals, for example hybrid cars.

-They might see it as a quick, easy, highly profitable hit.
-But it’s a serious business for car owners, with some vehicles even having to be written-off due to the damage caused by catalytic converter theft.
+Thieves might see stealing catalytic converters as a quick, easy, highly profitable hit.
+But it’s serious for car owners, with some vehicles even having to be written-off due to the damage caused by catalytic converter theft.
 But there are steps you can take to reduce the risk.

 What is a catalytic converter?